Vayigash (Then He Drew Near)

 “Then Judah came near [Vayigash וַיִּגַּשׁ] unto him and said, ‘Pardon your servant, my lord, let me speak a word to my lord.
 Do not be angry with your servant, though you are equal to Pharaoh himself.’”
 (Genesis 44:18)

-When Jacob sent his sons to Egypt for grain, Joseph recognized them but did not reveal himself to them right away.
+When Jacob sent his sons to Egypt for grain, Joseph recognized them but did not reveal himself right away.
 He wisely tested their integrity through a series of character challenges.

 Judah Reveals His True Character

 This week, Parasha Vayigash begins with a plea from Judah, brother of Joseph, on behalf of his younger half-brother, Benjamin.
 A silver cup had been deliberately planted in Benjamin’s bag by Joseph, causing Benjamin to be in danger of having to remain a slave in Egypt.